SurajGupta2k/The-Sales-Studio/README.md

 - Each coupon claim is associated with the user's IP address
 - Prevents multiple claims from the same IP within a specified timeframe
 - Cooldown period: Configurable (default 30 seconds)
+- Works across different devices on the same network

 ### 2. Cookie Session Tracking
 - Generates a unique session ID for each browser session